Noisysundae/techmania-ns/README.md

 ## Changes

+* Add volume slider values in decibel after the percentage values
+  * Only percentages are stored in options.
+Decibel values are just for display.
 * Rays casted from touches now ignore all inactive note hitboxes.
   * Was one of the causes of fps drop on touch spamming (e.g. jacking repeat notes) I managed to find.
 * Change underlying volume config value type from integer to decimal (int -> float).